oeo/mkay/README.md

   <img src="https://taky.s3.amazonaws.com/91gx71e555s1.png" width="500">

-  you can view the document, edit it, delete it, etc using common-sense overrides
+  you can view the document, edit it, delete it, etc using overrides

     - view one: `/friends/:_id`
     - delete: `/friends/:_id/?method=delete`